antoine-coulon/voice-recognition/README.md

 Install Anaconda to embed all dependencies required.
 Also, install PyAudio to submit a self recorded single word audio to be predicted by the model.

+## Get started

+Using the trained model and generated Numpy arrays, you can directly use the predictSound.py script to record a voice sample.
+This sample needs to contain these trained words:

+- "down"
+- "off"
+- "on"
+- "stop"
+- "up"
+- "yes"

 ## About the dataset

 Google Speech Commands Dataset